SpontanCombust/w3stringsx/README.md

 Example: if you use `abc_` prefix for localisation keys in your mod you should add `--search "abc_"` argument to the program.
 Parsing WitcherScript always requires that option.

-Parsed entries are saved to a .csv file that contains abbreviated localisation entries for you to localise.
+Parsed entries are saved to a .csv file that contains short localisation entries for you to localise.
 Entries coming from different sources will be seperate by a `;section` comment, for example `;section=scripts`.

 If the output file already exists however, w3stringsx will not overwrite the file.
 It will only add to it those entries that are not yet contained inside it and leave everything else as it was.
 This saves you from having to retranslate everything every time you parse your project for localisation keys.
 It also allows to use the same file for entries that cannot be parsed by w3stringsx, i.e. CR2W files.